puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

     quest --progress

-{% tip %}
-Typing `clear` into your terminal will remove everything on your terminal screen.
-{% endtip %}

 While you can use the quest commands to find more detailed information about your progress through the quests, you can check the quest status display at the bottom right of your terminal window to keep up with your progress in real time.

-{% figure 'assets/terminal.png' %}

 ## Structure of this Quest Guide